Hyperelliptic curves and Ulrich sheaves on the complete intersection of two quadrics: Pencils of quadrics and hyperelliptic curves

 \begin{lemma} Let $q_{1}, q_{2}$ be two quadratic forms on a $2g+2$-dimensional vector space $V$ over $k$.
 The set of $g$-dimensional common isotropic subspaces of $q_{1}, q_{2}$ is non-empty and has dimension $\geq g$ locally at every point. \end{lemma}

 \begin{proof} Let $\sU$ be the universal sub-bundle on the Grassmannian $\GG := \GG(g,V)$.
-The forms $q_{i}$ define linear functions on $\Sym^{2}V^*\otimes_{k}\sO_{\GG}$, and thus, by restriction, sections of $\Sym^{2}(\sU^{*})$.
+The forms $q_{i}$ define homomorphisms $\Sym^{2}V^*\otimes_{k}\sO_{\GG} \to \sO_{\GG}$, and thus, by restriction, sections of $\Sym^{2}(\sU^{*})$.
 The set of $g$-dimensional common isotropic subspaces is the common zero locus of these two sections.
-Computing the Chern class we see that the locus is non empty, and since
+Computing the Chern class we see that the locus is non empty and, since

 the inequality on dimensions follows. \end{proof}